SBakerMmu/6G5Z0059-2526-student/Labs/Week11Faq.md

 - Show your 1 and 2 dice variations using random dice
 - It is much easier to develop and demonstrate the game features such as the END rules using a sequence of dice rolls.

 ## The game can get stuck with Exact End rules and 2 dice, because the minimum value of 2 dice is 2.

 - If using random dice you will need to put some sort of check around the game to terminate it if the number of turns exceeds some sensible number.
 - If you use fixed dice sequences then you can demonstrate Exact End rules, carefully choosing your dice sequences to avoid the problem.

+## Can I overwrite my game file on save

+Yes, you either create a new file each time or overwrite the existing file.
+The requirement is to replay a previously saved game, so it's fine to just replay a game from the most recent session.

+You could (for higher marks) implement different persistence strategies (for example, saving to different files, or saving in different formats such as JSON or just persisting in memory) and use Spring Dependency Injection to choose one persistence strategy at runtime.
+Ways of doing this were covered in the labs.

 ## Can I submit my code via GitHub
 No, the University requires that you submit via Moodle, because this is how we know if you have met the submission deadline or not.